 Team Safe Trucking is a registered provider of ELDT theory training nationwide and meets all the required curricula now required by the FMCSA and North Dakota DOT.

 The curriculum will consist of all the topics required under the new requirements.
 Classes are online and can be accessed from anywhere.

 Please note: You will still need to obtain range and behind the wheel training before you will be eligible to complete your CDL skills test.

 Not a NDMCA member?
+Contact NDMCA at 701-223-2700 to learn how you can still take the course.
 Check our member directory.

 Drivers will need both theory and behind the wheel training.